ROCm/rocm-install-on-linux/docs/reference/package-manager-integration.rst

 .. meta::
-  :description: Package manager integration
+  :description: Package details
   :keywords: OpenCL, OpenMP, package manager, AMD, ROCm

 ************************************************************************************
-Package manager integration
+Package details
 ************************************************************************************

 This section provides information about the required meta-packages for the